Boosting User Engagement with Festive Widgets

 buy-now-or-cry-later-sign

-A cheerful widget for signing up for your sparkly newsletter, accessing your festive recipes, or even downloading a Hadoop cluster ebook are popular ways to build up your email lists.
+A cheerful widget for signing up for your newsletter, accessing festive recipes, or downloading a Hadoop cluster ebook is a great way to build your email list.

 witchs-shoes